andymanic/OSRTT/README.md

 # Current human limitations
 Please be patient when it comes to solving issues or implementing new feature requests.
 I'm only human, a bearly functional one at that.
 I struggle with mental and physical limitations and disabilities, and run both [TechteamGB](https://youtube.com/techteamgb) and [At The Wheel](https://youtube.com/c/atthewheel), and run the short linking platform [Locally Links](https://locallylinks.com), so please excuse any delays.

+# Support the project
+If you would like to support this project, there are a number of both direct and indirect ways to help.
+As stated above, the main goal of this project is to create an accessible solution for testing monitor response times.
+I want as many reviewers and enthusiasts to have the ability to test this with a degree of accuracy that is currently painstaking to reach.
+- Non-monetary support: please do reach out to your favourite reviewers who don't currently test monitor response times and (politely!) ask them to check out the project.
+- Buy one prebuilt by me: I very much appreciate many won't have the equipment, skills or time to build these units themselves, which is why I'm happy to purchase the parts in bulk, solder everything up, flash the bootloader and firmware, and 3D print the case.
+I'm still finalising that process, so haven't got a final price as of yet but I'm expecting it to be around $100/£75.
+Ping me [an email](mailto:inbox@techteamgb.com) if you want one!
+- Buy me a ~~Beer~~ - ~~Coffee~~ - Cookie.
+I like cookies.
+[Paypal](https://paypal.me/techteamgb) | [Patreon](https://patreon.com/techteamgb)

+# Warranties & Guarantees
+I should make it clear that this software, circuit diagrams, STL and Gerber files, and any hardware bundles I produce, are provided AS-IS.
+I can't guarantee I've accounted for every possibility or edge case, or even that what I've written will be infinitely reliable.
+I have it output every step of processing, so if you want to verify any result you can do so manually.

 # Licensing
 I've gone with the GNU GPL V3 License for the whole project, both hardware and software.
 That means you are free to use anything here as you like, on the condition that anything you make with this is also open source.
 If you'd like to use anything here in a closed-source project or if you'd like to manufacture the hardware elements commercially, please send me [an email](mailto:inbox@techteamgb.com).